wballard/starphleet/index.md

 ## Headquarters
 A headquarters is a Git repository that instructs the phleet (one or more virtual machine instances) how to operate.
 Using Git in this manner

-* Provides a versioned database of your configuation
+* Provides a versioned database of your configuration
 * Allows editing and working with your own tools
 * Provides multiple hosting options
 * Avoids the need for a separate Starphleet server